 I hung around in the regular area and got a few drinks from the bar.
 The bar had a great list of signature cocktails curated by renowned mixologist Jim Meehan, and a wine list curated by renowned wine expert Anthony Giglio.
 The lounge was relatively quiet when I was there.

 After my cocktail, I proceeded to the Centurion area.
-This exclusive area comprised of 2 compartments.
+This exclusive area is comprised of 2 compartments.
 The first was two rows of white marble tables with blue chairs lining both sides of the wall.
 The tables were separated by a wireframe.

-The other compartment also incorporated dining tables lining both sides of the wall, but in different styles.
-The left side had semi circle lounging sofas and seats which catered for larger groups, while the right side had small booths of circle tables and 2 chairs.
+The other compartment also incorporated dining tables lining both sides of the wall but in different styles.
+The left side had semi-circle lounging sofas and seats, which catered for larger groups, while the right side had small booths of circle tables and 2 chairs.
 I went to one of the booths on the left side as I was with 2 people.
 We sat down and were promptly given a menu.

-The difference between the Centurion area and the regular area for the lounge, is that the Centurion area featured a sit-down dining menu instead of a buffet.
+The difference between the Centurion area and the regular area for the lounge is that the Centurion area featured a sit-down dining menu instead of a buffet.
 The menu, which consisted of Western and Asian options, was designed by the chefs from Yan Toh Heen, the 2 Michelin star Cantonese restaurant at the Intercontinental hotel in Hong Kong.

-For the main course, we tried the pan-fried salmon, the truffle risotto, the honey barbecued pork and wok-fried beef shoulder with spicy sauce.
-The servings were generous (more truffles than I expected, for a lounge!), and the flavours were delicious.
+For the main course, we tried the pan-fried salmon, the truffle risotto, the honey barbecued pork, and wok-fried beef shoulder with spicy sauce.
+The servings were generous (more truffles than I expected, for a lounge!), and the flavors were delicious.
 The service was also superb, with the waitresses constantly checking up on us and refilling our drinks.
 We had egg tarts and a plate of fruits with sorbet for our dessert.

 After the meal, I hung around the area and caught up with some work.
 The internet speed was great, and the centurion area was generally peaceful.
 I left the lounge after a while and proceeded to my gate.

-I was very impressed with the whole American Express Centurion Lounge in Hong Kong International Airport.
+I was very impressed with the whole American Express Centurion Lounge at Hong Kong International Airport.
 For a complimentary lounge offered to cardholders, this lounge was on par with the best airport lounges at the Hong Kong airport, such as the Cathay ones, and definitely better than the Plaza Premium ones.
 I look forward to American Express opening more lounges, especially internationally.
 I would also recommend that those who are eligible to consider this lounge as an option next time!